dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 ![Markdown Image][5]

 MOTIVATION:
->Certain problems for both users and operators.
-The primary issue among them is the uneven distribution of bicycles due to the demand and supply changing trends.
+>The primary issue for both users and operators is the uneven distribution of bicycles due to the demand and supply changing trends.
 This demands better bike re-balancing strategies which depend highly on bicycle modeling and prediction.

+CONTRIBUTION:
+> 1.) spatio-temporal bicycle mobility model based on historical data
+> 2.) traffic prediction model mechanism per each station woth sub-hour granularity

+EVALUATION:
+> relative error of prediction